COSC-499-W2025/capstone-project-team-9/docs/logs/KevinZhang/Kevinlog.md

 - **Code Freeze:** Stop making changes to ensure stability for Monday's presentation.
 - **Documentation:** Ensure the User Guide accurately reflects the final CLI options for résumés.
 <img width="1029" height="609" alt="image" src="https://github.com/user-attachments/assets/0a95d169-6f69-44aa-8c39-59100c3500a3" />

+# What I Did This Week (2025/12/01 to 2025/12/07 Week 14)

+## Overview
+This week was dedicated to **final system stabilization and Quality Assurance (QA)**.
+With the project in a strict code freeze, my primary focus was increasing test coverage for the configuration and permission modules to ensure the system handles user consent reliably in production environments.
+I also performed final regression testing on the résumé features.

+## What I Did
+- **Implemented `test_service_config.py`:** Created a comprehensive test suite for the `ServiceConfig` class to ensure user consent settings are stored and retrieved safely.
+  - **Initialization:** Verified that the `external_service_permissions` table and its indexes are created correctly on startup.
+  - **Error Handling:** Implemented tests to verify that the system handles database connection failures gracefully (e.g., simulating a "DB is down" scenario).
+  - **Permission Logic:** Verified all three permission states: **Granted**, **Denied**, and **None** (not set).
+- **Resume & Portfolio QA:** Conducted final manual and automated testing on the `ResumeManager`.
+  - Verified that deleting a résumé cleans up the database correctly.
+  - Checked that generated Markdown and JSON outputs are formatted correctly for the final demo.
+- **Regression Testing:** Verified that recent refactors in the database layer did not break the existing user consent flow.

+## Reflection
+This final week of testing was crucial.
+By writing tests for `ServiceConfig`, I ensured that one of the most sensitive parts of our application—user privacy and consent—is robust against failures.
+It feels good to end the semester with a stable, well-tested codebase rather than scrambling to fix bugs at the last minute.
+The transition from "building" to "stabilizing" has given me much more confidence in our final submission.

+## Next Steps
+- Submit final project deliverables and archive the repository.
+- Winter Break!